 There are herbs such as Pau D’Arco bark, rosemary, and thyme that have anti-fungal, antibacterial and antiviral properties.

-Use the herbal remedy Integrative Therapeutics Phytostan to control yeast growth.
+Use the herbal remedy Integrative Therapeutics Phytostan (link below) to control yeast growth.

 This remedy contains the above herbs, as well as caprylic acid (as found in coconut oil) and grapefruit extract which is also anti-fungal.
 It is an excellent supplement for yeast control.
 Additionally, this remedy will also help fight any secondary infections.